AliSoftware/Reusable/README.md

 ## Customize reuseIdentifier, nib, etc for non-conventional uses

-The protocols in this pod, like `Reusable`, `NibLoadable`, `NibReusable`, `NibOwnerLoadable`, `StoryboardBased`… are what is usually called [Mixins](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/), which basically is a Swift protocol with a default implementation provided for all of its methods.
+The protocols in this pod, like `Reusable`, `NibLoadable`, `NibOwnerLoadable`, `StoryboardBased`, `NibReusable`… are what is usually called [Mixins](http://alisoftware.github.io/swift/protocol/2015/11/08/mixins-over-inheritance/), which basically is a Swift protocol with a default implementation provided for all of its methods.

 The main benefit is that **you don't need to add any code**: just conform to `Reusable`, `NibOwnerLoadable` or any of those protocol and you're ready to go with no additional code to write.